Operation Bernhard: Aftermath and legacy

 Krüger hid at his home until November 1946 when he handed himself over to the British authorities.
-Forging an enemy's currency was not a war crime; he faced no charges.
+As forging an enemy's currency was not a war crime, he faced no charges.
 He was detained until early 1947 when he was handed over to the French.
 They attempted to persuade him to forge passports for them, but he refused; he was released in November 1948.
 He underwent a denazification process, during which statements were produced from the forger-inmates whose lives he had been responsible for saving.
 He later worked for the Hahnemühle paper company.
 In 1965 the East German writer Julius Mader published Der Banditenschatz, an attack on the West German government for harbouring Krüger.

 Schwend amassed a fortune from Operation Bernhard.
 He was captured by American forces in June 1945, who tried to use him to assist in setting up a counterintelligence network in Germany, the Gehlen Organization.
 After he was caught trying to defraud the network, he fled to Peru.
 Although he periodically acted as an informant for Peruvian intelligence, he was arrested for currency smuggling and selling state secrets.
 After a two-year prison sentence, he was deported to West Germany where he was tried for a wartime murder in 1979; he was given a suspended sentence for manslaughter.

 Lake Toplitz has been the site of several large-scale searches.
 In 1958 an expedition located several cases of the counterfeit money from Operation Bernhard and a book that detailed the Bank of England's numbering system.
 Following the death of a diver in the lake in 1963—his two companions on the lake included "a former Nazi secret agent and ... a German business man mentioned in connection with counterfeit gold coins"—the Austrian government undertook a month-long search of the lake, during which they recovered more boxes of notes.
 The zoologist Hans Fricke from the Max Planck Institute searched the lake bottom for several years for rare aquatic life; in 1989 he took Krüger in a mini-submarine on one of his exploratory trips.
 In 2000 the submersible that was used to search the wreck of RMS Titanic was used to survey the lake floor, and several boxes of notes were recovered, witnessed by Adolf Burger, a former prisoner involved in the counterfeiting operation.